fredhutchio/cozy-shell/README.md

 I mostly just use it for a few simple things, illustrated by the following examples:

-* `find .`: list all files and directories descending from the current one
+* `find .`: list all files and directories descending from the current one (recall that `.` is the current directory)
 * `find some/directory -name "*.py"`: find all files and directories in descending from `some/directory` ending in `.py`
 * `find . -name "*nofonts.svg" -exec /bin/rm {} \;`: remove every file ending in `nofonts.svg` contained in the current directory.